-So, if you re-post your story back on your website after a magazine posted it to theirs, it will be duplicate content.
+If you re-post your story back on your website after a magazine posted it to theirs, it will be duplicate content.
 Search engine algorithms will detect duplicate content.
 You don't want to do this!
 You should link, instead, to the article on the magazine's site.

 I received this thorny question from a PitchTravelWrite newsletter subscriber:

 This excellent question affects most freelance writers during their careers.
 It’s a major point of contention in the freelance writing community.

 Theoretically, editors are supposed to ask our permission to post our articles on their websites.

 However, if the editor issues a contract stating that your article may, or will be, posted on their website, you won’t have any recourse.
 If you signed the contract, you’ve agreed to this condition.

 Now it’s time for a reality check.
 The vast majority of magazine editors do not issue contracts.
 Of the 200 magazines, specialty magazines, custom publications, newspapers, trade journals, in-flights, and on-boards I’ve written for, perhaps only 15% have ever bothered issuing contracts.

 This means that if a magazine has not issued a contract, or purchased any rights, you have recourse to confront the editor about publishing your article twice.
 You can claim that your agreement (usually via email) only permits the editor to publish your story in their print magazine.